ATOK

 ATOK (/ˈeɪtɔːk/; エイトック /ja/) is a Japanese input method editor (IME) produced by JustSystems, a Japanese software company.

-ATOK is an IME with roots from KTIS (Kana-Kanji Transfer Input System) come with JS-WORD, the Japanese word processor software for PC-100 in 1983, but it now supports a variety of platforms including macOS, Windows, Android, and iOS.
+ATOK is an IME with roots from KTIS (Kana-Kanji Transfer Input System) and comes with JS-WORD, the Japanese word processor software for PC-100 in 1983, but it now supports a variety of platforms including macOS, Windows, Android, and iOS.

 Once ATOK meant Automatic Transfer Of Kana-kanji.
 Now, it means Advanced Technology Of Kana-kanji Transfer.
 It is occasionally taken to stand for Awa-TOKushima, site of the headquarters of JustSystems, or Alphabet TO Kanji.

 Functions

 Functions vary between versions for different platforms, and the following list is not exhaustive.